matthaeusheer/fastcode/README.md

 check out the plot_optimization_evolution notebook.
 Data formats are described there.
 You basically need to use print_population in every iteration.
 Make sure not to plot a shitton of other stuff since then the parsing might fail.
 Lines starting with # will be handled, other stuff might break it.

+### Other visualizations
+There are lots of viualizations like roofline plots or performance metrics visualizations in the notebooks of the fastpy package.

 ## Testing